 - 2 tbsp Chia Seeds

-- Maple or Agave Syrup to taste you can omit the sweetener altogether
+- Maple Syrup or you can omit the sweetener altogether

 - Pinch Sea Salt